 Outdoor Research’s Ferrosi has been one of our go-to hiking pants for years, and the Transit variation is a slightly more travel-friendly—but still entirely trail-ready—take on that longtime favorite.
 Like the standard Ferrosi, the Ferrosi Transit uses a softshell-like nylon that’s light but tough, and the generous dose of spandex gives the pants a noticeably stretchy and flexible feel.
 In testing, the Ferrosi Transit was quick to dry, held its shape even after multiple days of use, and offered a nice balance between protection and breathability (it can cut the wind but still allows enough airflow in warm weather).
 Most of the smaller details are equally well sorted, including a practical storage layout (two generously sized hand pockets and two zippered rear pockets) for both travel and outdoor use, reflective detailing along the cuffs for visibility at night, and UPF 50+ sun protection.

 Patagonia’s Happy Hike Studio Pants above are our favorite crossover outdoor/travel option, although we prefer the Ferrosi Transit’s straight-leg design for pairing with hiking shoes or boots.
-You can also dress the OR pants up with a pair of nice sandals or flats, although we wish the logo on the left leg were a little more subtle for dressy occasions.
-We also had a couple of quibbles with the fit: There’s a little more bagginess than we’d prefer around the lower stomach (although the waistband is snug but not restrictive), while the thighs are on the snugger end.
+You can also dress the Transit up with a pair of nice sandals or flats, although we wish the logo on the left leg were a little more subtle for dressy occasions.
+We also had a couple of quibbles with the fit: There’s a little more bagginess than we’d prefer around the lower stomach (although the waistband is snug without being restrictive), while the thighs are on the snugger end.
 This gives the Ferrosi Transit a slightly less refined feel than the Happy Hike Studio and causes the hand pockets to flare out a bit, although it’s relatively subtle and doesn’t detract from overall comfort.

 See the Outdoor Research Ferrosi Transit

-7. Vuori Miles Jogger ($118)
+8. Vuori Miles Jogger ($118)

-Vuori Miles JoggerMaterials: 79% polyamide, 21% elastane
+Vuori Miles JoggerMaterials: 79% recycled polyamide, 21% elastane

-Waist: Elastic w/ drawcord
+Waist: Elastic w/ drawcord, mid-rise

 Pockets: 3